javarias/omniORB/cost/tests/omniorb/scripts/README.txt

               the string "$PLATFORM" is replaced with the platform name given in the test-host configuration
               (default: "build/$PLATFORM")

-       -c | --host-configuration=
-              testhost configuration file (see testhost.conf)

-       -d | --local-testsrc-dir=
-              testsuite source directory on the local machine; this is used for accessing the test configuration files (e.g. "/mnt/scratch/chm/omni/src/testsuite")

-       -i | --iterations=
-              number of iterations the tests should be run; default is 1 (use 0 for infinite iterations)

-       -n | --executor-namecontext=
-              namecontext of the remote executor objects

        -p | --priority=
               comma-separated list of test subdirectories which should be